Spasman/rcon_example/README.md

 "MapFile": The file path of the currently loaded map.
 "GameModeID": Returns the ID of the currently selected game mode.
 "WorkshopID": Returns the Steam Workshop ID of the map, if it has one.
+"MD5": Returns the MD5 hash string of the manifest bmap.txt file for the current map.
+It's used for checking file consistency.

 match_end:
 Triggers when the current match ends.